 The main natural feature of this site is the horseshoe shaped waterfall, named after the Newash Indian tribe who lived in this area at one time.
-The 15 metre high waterfall was formed by the erosion of soft Queenston shale beneath hard Manitoulin dolomite, in a manner similar to Niagara Falls. see also www.greysauble.on.ca *NO WINTER ACCESS* Parking fees apply.
+The 15 metre high waterfall was formed by the erosion of soft Queenston shale beneath hard Manitoulin dolomite, in a manner similar to Niagara Falls. see also www.greysauble.on.ca Parking fees apply.
 Access to the base of the falls is STRICTLY prohibited.

 Nestled among old birches and tall pines, overlooking a quiet cove and pristine water, the Fish 'n' Lodge captures spectacular sunrises and provides an evening view of the lights of Owen Sound.
 Hot tub, horse shoe and fire pit on-site.

 Nestled along the shores of Georgian Bay just north of Owen Sound sits Legacy Ridge Golf Club, one of Ontario's premier golf destinations.